Derpford/Taskforce-Excommunicado/X-Files/Taskforce Excommunicado - Entitity Classification Guidelines.md

 - Druid: The entity can summon independent sub-entities.
 This is distinct from Psion, in that the objects summoned can act independently of the thing which created them--i.e., destroying the parent entity does not cause them to stop.

+- Warp: The entity can affect position, change the layout of an area, or causes some other form of spatial distortion.
+This includes the creation of pocket universes and similar.

+- Compass: The entity can interfere with attempts to navigate near it.
+This is sometimes paired with Warp, but not always.

 - Highlander: The effect described here grows more powerful upon successfully killing a victim.

 - Black Knight: The effect described here grows more powerful when the entity is harmed.